-- b) Establish coordinate system (+x, +y, and +z, and location of origin if needed) and identify any physical systems that principles are being applied to (for example: system can be just a book, or book and earth, or book earth and table,...) - c) Begin with fundamental laws / theorems or definitions. - d) write one equation under the other as you apply various physics principles or mathematical steps - e) put a box around your final answer for each part (like a), b), c) etc..) of the question.
+- a) present the given information. - b) Establish coordinate system (+x, +y, and +z, and location of origin if needed) and identify any physical systems that principles are being applied to (for example: system can be just a book, or book and earth, or book earth and table,...) - c) Begin with fundamental laws / theorems or definitions. - d) write one equation under the other as you apply various physics principles or mathematical steps - e) put a box around your final answer for each part (like a), b), c) etc..) of the question.

 Usually, at least a full 1⁄2 page column is needed for each problem There is a sample HW on my website so that you can see the allowed format.
-The work must be neat, in a dark pen or pencil, and relatively v) How to turn in THW and other Assignments:
+The work must be neat, in a dark pen or pencil, and relatively large so that it is easy to read.